loijord/numpyviz/readme.md

 This is a program that helps to visualise methods of `numpy` arrays.
-It is designed to work in 3 dimensions but cal also be extended to no more than 6 dimensions.
+It is designed to work in 3 dimensions and can also be extended up to 6 dimensions.

 ### Usage
 Import these packages at the beginning of file: